-In Case T-412/10 Roca v Commission (judgment of 16 September 2013, not yet published, under appeal), the Commission claimed that, by its conduct subsequent to its application for a reduction of the amount of the fine, the applicant called into question the significant added value of the information which it had supplied, on the ground, in particular, that it did not demonstrate a genuine spirit of cooperation during the administrative procedure and itself diminished the usefulness of that information by casting doubt on its credibility.
+In Case T-412/10 Roca v Commission (judgment of 16 September 2013, under appeal), the Commission claimed that, by its conduct subsequent to its application for a reduction of the amount of the fine, the applicant called into question the significant added value of the information which it had supplied, on the ground, in particular, that it did not demonstrate a genuine spirit of cooperation during the administrative procedure and itself diminished the usefulness of that information by casting doubt on its credibility.

 In that regard, first, the Court observed that the contested decision did not show that any challenge was made to the information provided by the applicant in the context of its application for a reduction of the amount of the fine in respect of the relevant market, in this instance the French market.
-Second, it pointed out that, in so far as the statements on which the Commission relied to assert that the applicant had challenged the significant value of the information which it had provided related to unlawful practices in respect of taps and fittings on that market, those statements did not call into question the added value of that information, which related solely to the infringement in respect of ceramics in France.
-As none of the matters put forward by the Commission that the applicant discredited the information that it had supplied, the Court held that the Commission had been wrong to take the view that the applicant had, by its conduct subsequent to its application for a reduction of its fine, diminished the value of the evidence that it originally submitted.
+Second, it pointed out that, in so far as the statements on which the Commission relied to assert that the applicant had challenged the significant value of the information which it had provided related to unlawful practices in respect of taps and fittings on that market, those statements did not call into question the added value of the matters put forward by the Commission in the contested decision or developed in the judicial proceedings supported the conclusion that the applicant discredited the information that it had supplied, the Court held that the Commission had been wrong to take the view that the applicant had, by its conduct subsequent to its application for a reduction of its fine, diminished the value of the evidence that it originally submitted.